camusicjunkie/PowerLFM/docs/Get-LFMArtistCorrection.md

 # Get-LFMArtistCorrection

 ## SYNOPSIS
-Check to see if there is a correction.
+Check to see if a correction can be made.

 ## SYNTAX